bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/OutJacketColour_1vHztIiLn2ZvG$H5JLPMVP/Documentation.md

-Indicate the color of the outer jacket of the cable
+Indicates the color of the outer jacket of the cable.